 If left untreated, mitral valve disease may lead to more serious problems, such as heart dilation, in which the heart's walls become stretched and weakened.
 As a result, heart rhythm problems may occur, including atrial fibrillation.
-In some cases, the mitral valve is so damaged it cannot be surgically repaired.
-Our surgeons also specialize in replacing the damaged mitral valve with an artificial or natural valve.

 The two most common conditions that require mitral valve repair include:

 - Mitral Valve ProlapseMyxomatous degeneration of the valve, also known as "floppy valve" or mitral valve prolapse, is the most common condition that requires mitral valve repair.
 It occurs when the mitral valve leaflets become floppy or loose and the valve does not open and close properly.
 In most cases, it does not cause symptoms and therefore treatment is not required.